Edward Ropp: Early life

 Edward Ropp was the third of four sons of Julian Emeryk Ropp, a Polish noble, descendant of the Baltic German nobility.
 His father was a direct descendant of Theodoricus de Raupena, the eldest brother of Bishop Albert who founded the city of Riga in 1201.
-His mother, Izabela Józefa Plater-Zyberk, daughter of civil vicegovernor of Vilnius Michał Plater-Zyberk, was from a family which owned estates at both Lixna (Līksna) in Latgale (then Vitebsk Governorate) and Bewern (Bebrene) in Sēlija (then Courland Governorate).
+His mother, Izabela Józefa Plater-Zyberk, daughter of civil vice-governor of Vilnius Michał Plater-Zyberk, was from a family which owned estates at both Lixna (Līksna) in Latgale (then Vitebsk Governorate) and Bewern (Bebrene) in Sēlija (then Courland Governorate).

 Edward Ropp was born in Līksna on December 2, 1851.
 He received his university education in Saint Petersburg and graduated in 1875.
 After graduation he remained in Saint Petersburg working for the Russian government.
 In 1879, he decided to enter the Roman Catholic seminary in Kaunas.
 He then went on to study theology in Innsbruck, Austria, and Fribourg, Switzerland.
 Upon his return in 1886, he was ordained a priest in Kaunas.

 After ordination, Fr.
 Ropp was sent to Liepāja in Courland where he worked as a parish priest in years 1889-1902.
 There he began enlargement of a small church building into what is now the Cathedral of St. Joseph.
 In 1893 he was given additional responsibility as the vicar of all parishes in Courland.